 What to Wear to Hot Yoga

 I have a simple set of go-to outfits that I wear for my yoga practices.
 Obviously, each of us will have different preferences for clothing styles but these outfits have served me well during my hot yoga classes, and I hope they will serve you well, too.
+You can also find lots of yoga clothes on Lululemon.

 Yoga Pants or Yoga Shorts